Loading...

 [INFO] Final Memory: 10M/245M

-By default, the driver communicates with the server following a request–response messaging pattern:
+By default, the driver interacts with the server using a request–response messaging pattern.

-As soon as the driver sends data, the driver will block until data is available from the input socket.
+Once the driver sends data, it will remain blocked until data becomes available from the input socket.

 for (int i = 0; i < 3; i++) {